stonegray/MacEasySaveSHSH/README.md

 # MacEasySaveSHSH

 SHSH save script for tsschecker.
+Downloads and runs @timhstar's tool to grab SHSH for 10.2, 10.1, and both builds of 10.1.1

 To use: